Climb safe and responsible with us to Lenin Peak :

-*depending on your origin of departure, available flight connections.
+*depending on your origin of departure, and available flight connections.

-Basic package (these services are included in Full Service package):
+The basic package (these services are included in the Full Service package as well):

-- 2 overnight stay in Osh, double room, full board
+2 overnight stays in Osh, double room, half board

 - stationary tent, food tent, shower tent, storage room, toilet tent, showers and sauna.